-FYSB’s Basic Center Program works to establish or strengthen community-based programs that meet the immediate needs of runaway and homeless youth and their families.
-The programs provide youth up to age 18 with emergency shelter, food, clothing, counseling and referrals for health care.
-Most basic centers can provide 21 days of shelter for up to 20 youth.
+FYSB’s Basic Center Program (BCP) works to establish or strengthen community-based programs that meet the immediate needs of runaway and homeless youth and their families.
+The programs provide youth up to age 18 with emergency shelter, food, clothing, counseling, and referrals for health care.
+BCPs can provide 21 days of shelter for up to 20 youth and seek to reunite young people with their families, whenever possible, or to locate appropriate alternative placements.
+In addition to emergency shelter, many BCP grantees provide out-of-shelter services, including street-based services and home-based services for families with youth at risk of separation from their families.
 There are exceptions for jurisdictions that have different standards for licensing.
-Basic centers seek to reunite young people with their families, whenever possible, or to locate appropriate alternative placements.
-Basic Centers provided emergency shelter for more than 30,000 youth on the streets in FY 2014.
+Basic centers provided emergency shelter for more than 31,000 youth on the streets in FY 2016.

 Although slight differences exist from one program to the next, all basic centers must offer the following types of assistance to young people and their families:

-In addition, FYSB requires grantees to incorporate elements of the Positive Youth Development, or PYD, approach into their programs.
+In addition, FYSB requires grantees to incorporate elements of the Positive Youth Development (PYD) approach into their programs.
 PYD suggests that the best way to prevent risky behavior is to help young people achieve their full potential.
-Youth development strategies focus on giving young people the chance to exercise leadership, build skills and become involved in their communities.
+Youth development strategies focus on giving young people the chance to exercise leadership, build skills, and become involved in their communities.